Cohen Milstein Sellers & Toll PLLC > Philadelphia, United States > Firm Profile

 National Association of the Deaf

-- Acting for a class of more than 69,000 female sales associates in a Title VII and Equal Pay Act class action against Sterling Jewelers Inc.
+- Represented a class of more than 69,000 former and current female sales associates of Sterling Jewelers in a Title VII and Equal Pay Act class action against Sterling Jewelers Inc.

 Steven Toll; Julie Reiser